DanielCosme/personal/content/about/_index.md

 Socialized introvert.

-Currently Looking for a job as a software engineer.
+Currently working as a backend developer at [Archie](https://archieapp.co/)

 ### What I like